 Las Vegas Raiders Tailgate Zone at Allegiant Stadium

 The Las Vegas Raiders Tailgate Zone takes place in the Allegiant Stadium parking lot.
-The team has a large video screen where carloads of fans can watch the game while being socially distanced from others.
+The team has a large video screen on which carloads of fans can watch the game while being socially distanced from others.

 Guests (up to five per vehicle) have access to two parking spaces.
 One space is for the vehicle.
 The other is for tailgating or can be left empty.
 The $400 fee for the car includes a food and beverage package.
 VIP tickets are $500 and allow the fans a guaranteed space close to the screen.